Objective and Commitment

 - Management Proxy Circulars

-All timely disclosure and material information documents will be posted on Argentina Lithium's web site as soon as possible after release by the news wire service or filing with relevant securities regulators.
+All timely disclosure and material information documents will be posted on the Company's website as soon as possible after release by the news wire service or filing with relevant securities regulators.

 - Investor Relations Presentations